 American history, European art, or exotic cuisines ?
 Have you always wanted to hike the Adirondack Trail or the Camino de Santiago?
 Tour the glorious gardens of England or visit UNESCO World Heritage sights in France?

-Over the next few weeks, The 21st Century Pilgrim: Travel with a Purpose will include articles about these and other culture-focused tours, both guided and on your own.
+Over the next few weeks, The 21st Century Pilgrim: Travel with a Purpose series will include presentations about these culture-focused, purpose-driven tours:

 - Cruise with a Purpose: Three Voyages for History Buffs

 - Foodies’ Pilgrimage in Mexico: hands-on cooking classes with renowned chefs; market tours and culinary history in Mexico’s greatest food towns.

 - Tours of the Camino de Santiago Make it Easy to Walk: that bucket list trek in Northern Spain, with info about guided tours (you can do it!)

 - Trace Your Irish or Scottish Ancestry: find your roots at family history centers and on guided genealogy tours.